Establishing trust in quantum computations

-Throughout this section we use the standard ``Markovian'' model for errors in quantum computers \cite{Nielsen2020-lt}.
+Proving Eqs.~(\ref{eq:gamma1})-(\ref{eq:gamma3}) rigorously requires a number of assumptions, which essentially formalize the notion of ``physically relevant situations''.
+We collect these assumptions here: \begin{enumerate} \item We assume the standard ``Markovian'' model for errors in quantum computers \cite{Nielsen2020-lt,blumekohout_2021-tr}.
 Imperfect initialization into $\ket{0}\bra{0}^{\otimes n}$ is represented by an $n$-qubit state $\rho$.
 An imperfect measurement in the computational basis is represented by a positive-operator valued measure $\{E_x\}$, \ie, $E_x$ are positive operators satisfying $\sum_x E_x =\mathbb{I}$, where $E_x$ is a measurement effect corresponding to the result $x$.
 An imperfect implementation of a circuit $c=l_d\cdots l_2l_1$ is a completely positive and trace preserving superoperator $\phi(c)$.
 Moreover, $\phi(c) = \phi(l_d)\cdots \phi(l_2)\phi(l_1)$, where $\phi(l_i)$ are superoperators for the layers.